 Unused Portion of Banner Jingle

-On recent versions of the Wii U system software, the Wii U Menu banner jingle only plays for about 8 seconds before the game starts automatically, but it can be forced to play the full song by removing the disc when the game is loading on the splash screen.
+On recent versions of the Wii U system software, the Wii U Menu banner jingle only plays for about 8 seconds before the game starts automatically.
+Players with these later hardware revisions can hear the whole thing by removing the disc while the banner is displayed.
 The full track can also be heard on the soundtrack CD.
 And yes, the incorrect loop is part of the game.